gitnoober/DevBook/README.md

 ## App functionality

 - Visitors can register using Name, email and password.
-- Visitors can also the number of registered devs and view their profile.
+- Visitors can also see, registered devs and their profile.
-- Registered users can then complete their profile by adding Education and Experience tables.
+- Registered users can then complete their profile by adding their Education and Experience tables.
-- App uses Gravatar, so if you have a Gravatar, that will be automatically added as your display picture.
+- App uses Gravatar, so if you have Gravatar, that will be automatically added as your display picture.
+- Users can also see the repos, stars, watchers and forks of other devs.
 - Logged in users can can view other peoples posts,comment,like,unlike and can add their own post in the feed.

 <p align="center">